๐Ÿ’ฐ Trip to Thailand Cost: 2023 Travel Budget Breakdown

 Wat Pho temple in Bangkok.

-๐Ÿ˜ Chiang Mai Cost Breakdown
+๐Ÿ˜ Chiang Mai Trip’s Total Cost: $392

 ๐Ÿ Accommodation$111$22

-๐Ÿ Food$25$5
+๐ŸŒถ๏ธ Food$25$5

-๐Ÿšค Krabi/Ao Nang Cost Breakdown
+๐Ÿšค Krabi/Ao Nang Trip’s Total Cost: $357

 ๐Ÿ Accommodation$80$20

-๐Ÿ Food$54$13
+๐ŸŒถ๏ธ Food$54$13

 Do You Need Cash in Thailand?

-๐Ÿ’ต Tip #1: Withdraw cash in Thai baht.
+๐Ÿ’ต 1.
+Withdraw cash in Thai baht.

-Thailand’s local currency is the Thai baht (เธฟ) and the US dollar is not widely accepted.
+Thailand’s local currency is the Thai baht (เธฟ), and the US dollar is not widely accepted.

 ATMs are readily available in many tourist places in Thailand, but if your debit card doesn’t reimburse your ATM fees, you’ll want to withdraw a higher amount less frequently to save on fees.

-๐Ÿง Tip #2: Carry more than $40 worth of cash per day in Thailand.
+๐Ÿง 2.
+Carry about $40 to $50 worth of cash per day in Thailand.

-I kept my cash in my crossbody phone pouch (it feels secure enough for me), but if you want extra protection against pickpocketing, you can carry a hidden money belt.
+I keep my cash in my crossbody bag, but if you want extra protection against pickpocketing, carry it in a hidden money belt instead.

 Being able to use a credit card in Thailand is the exception, but below are some places that accepted credit cards during my trip:

-• Touristy restaurants, especially in Bangkok
+• Touristy restaurants โ€“ This was especially true in Bangkok.

-• Established massage places that have a 3% credit card fee
+• Established massage places โ€“ However, the places typically had a 3% credit card fee.

-• Tour guides will gladly accept 10% to 15% tips, especially ones that serve more Americans.
+• Tours โ€“ Tour guides will gladly accept 10% to 15% tips, especially those serving Americans.

-• When eating out, you can leave behind some of the remaining change.
+• Dining โ€“ When eating out, you can leave behind some of the remaining change.

-• For drivers, you can tip through the Grab app at about 5% to 10% if you like.
+• Drivers โ€“ You can tip through the Grab app at about 5% to 10% if you like.

-• Given how affordable massages are in Thailand, consider leaving a 20% tip since it won’t be that much money to you, but can make a difference to the masseuse.
+• Other service workers โ€“ Given how affordable massages are in Thailand, consider leaving a 20% tip since it won’t be that much money for you, but it can make a difference to the masseuse.